waii-ai/waii-sdk-py/doc/docs/chat-module.md

 - `parent_uuid`: The uuid of the previous chat message if you want to continue the conversation
 - `use_cache`: Whether to use cache or not, default is True.
 If you set it to False, it will always generate a new query by calling LLM.
 - `model`: Which LLM to be used to generate queries.
 By default system will choose a model.
+- `modules`: List of components to generate (Query, Data, Chart, Tables, Context).
+Default: all of them.
 - `chart_type`: Currently waii supports vegalite, superset and metabase

 The ChatResponse contains different objects that represent the answer to the question